 Reading – 2001

-"A letter doesn't communicate by words alone.
+An appetizer: "A letter doesn't communicate by words alone.
 A letter, just like a book, can be read by smelling it, touching it, fondling it.
 Thereby, intelligent folk will say, 'Go on then, read what the letter tells you!' whereas the dull-witted will say, 'Go on then, read what he's written!'

 – Orhan Pamuk, My Name is Red